 I much prefer exploring beaches to baking all day on a lounge by the water’s edge.
 Blame it on my run-ins with skin cancer or maybe it’s an overactive curiosity.

 The first time we visited Molokai, Alan and I explored beaches on both the West and East sides of the island, but we didn’t have time to see all of them.
-On my latest trip sponsored by the Molokai Visitors Bureau, I discovered more secluded beaches to add to my list of Molokai favorites.
+On my latest trip sponsored by the Molokai Visitors Bureau, I discovered more secluded beaches to add to my list of Molokai beach favorites.

-Two-day Molokai itinerary
+Two-day Molokai itinerary to see the best beaches

 I recommend dividing your Molokai beach hopping into two days of sand and surf.
 Spend one day exploring the rugged beaches on the West side.
 The ocean’s rough here, so this adventure is more about exploring the scenery and taking gorgeous photos.